A Night to Remember (1958 film): Development

 The film adaptation came about after its eventual director, Roy Ward Baker, and its producer, Belfast-born William MacQuitty, both acquired copies of the book – Baker from his favourite bookshop and MacQuitty from his wife – and decided to obtain the film rights.
 MacQuitty succeeded in raising finance from John Davis at the Rank Organisation, who in the late 1950s were expanding into bigger-budgeted film making.
 The job of directing was assigned to Roy Baker, who was under contract to Rank, and Baker recommended Ambler be given the job of writing the screenplay.
 Lord was brought on board as a consultant.

 In addition to basing the script – both in action and dialogue – on Lord's book, the film makers achieved nuanced performances and authentic atmosphere by consulting Titanic survivors, who served as technical advisors.
 Among them were Fourth Officer Joseph Boxhall and passengers Edith Russell and Lawrence Beesley.
-One day during shooting, Beesley famously gatecrashed the set.
-He infiltrated the set during the sinking scene, hoping to 'go down with the ship', but was discovered by the director, who ordered him off and vetoed this unscheduled appearance due to the actors' union rules.
-Thus, as Julian Barnes puts it, "for the second time in his life, Beesley left the Titanic just before it was due to go down".
+Beesley was asked to sit by a tape recorder in a caravan at Pinewood Studios and imitate the cries of the struggling swimmers after the sinking.
 The film makers went out of their way to cast actors who resembled their real life counterparts.
 Charles Lightoller's widow Sylvia was also consulted during production, at one point visiting Pinewood Studios and meeting with Kenneth More, whom she introduced to her children on set.
 Sylvia commended More for his portrayal of her husband.
 When Helen Smith, Captain Smith's daughter, visited the set and met Laurence Naismith, she was overcome with emotion by his striking physical resemblance to her father.